DeekshithSN/Unix_and_shell/README.md

 4. vi editor short cuts
 5. difference between running script as sh script_name & ./script_name
 6. $*, $@ , $$, $?
+7. need a script which returns "zero" if the supplied number ends with 0, print "five" if number ends with 5. else check whether given number is even or odd?